ThisTestUser/Docs/ClientStuff.md

 -Only bypasses an old version of AAC (and its because he skidded the bypass)

--Limited to 3 blocks (can't reach far with objectMouseOver, dev can't fix it because the whole idea was skidded)
+-Limited to 3 blocks (dev can't fix it because the whole idea was skidded)

 -Faces client side instead of packet facing (MC source not public = can't skid packet facing functions)